-4. COVID RESPONSE
+4. COVID RESPONSE (Background)

 - 4.1 The Learning Disability Service responded quickly to the Covid pandemic and introduced a variety of different methods of attempting to ensure that health and social care professionals remained in contact with people with a learning disability throughout the pandemic.
-It was identified that some of these measures were very effective and some continue to date: - Contact a Learning Disability Professional Phone Line established and manned 7 days a week.
-Although no longer advertised it has passed to the New Craigs team and calls will be answered by a Learning Disability Nurse. - ➤ NHS Highland Learning Disabilities Facebook page updated regularly with Easy Read Information etc. Less active engagement in recent months (due to recent resignation of member of staff, plan in place to ensure regular updates and engagement in future). - Online activity sessions initiated.
-This was very successful and continues to be offered amongst the range of different support options. - ➤ Highland LD Services You Tube channel with activity ideas, exercises and relaxation videos.
-Data shows that some individuals continue to access the channel. - ➤ RED People meetings to provide advice to professionals or support providers as they identify people with a RED rag status.
-This has continued as a daily meeting and allows an immediate operational response to individuals in crisis.
-Daily Huddle for Support Providers & Specialist Care Homes (LD & MH) across Highland.
-Currently Monday Friday.
-Continues as a weekly meeting.
+It was identified that some of these measures were very effective, and therefore continue to date: - Contact a Learning Disability Professional Phone Line - NHS Highland Learning Disabilities Facebook page updated regularly with Easy Read Information etc. - Online activity sessions initiated. - Highland LD Services You Tube channel - RED meetings to provide advice to professionals or support providers as they identify people with a RED rag status.
+This has continued as a daily meeting and allows an immediate operational response to individuals in crisis. - Daily Huddle for Support Providers & Specialist Care Homes (now weekly)

-- Day Centres significantly reduced provision (ie one / two people using building as a base to meet personal care needs or manage challenging behaviours).
-Staff redeployed to deliver support in people's own homes or other roles. - 4.2 The support to providers and changes to commissioning Learning Disability services in Highland were summarised in an I-hub insight piece, published on the national site in 2020.
+Day Centres significantly reduced provision (ie one / two people using building as a base to meet personal care needs or manage challenging behaviours).
+Staff were reassigned to deliver support in people's own homes or other roles.

+- 4.2 The support to providers and changes to commissioning Learning Disability services in Highland were summarised in an I-hub insight piece, published on the national site in 2020.
 PowerPoint Presentation (ihub.scot) - 4.3 The Community Learning Disability Nurse team provided vaccinations to individuals in an accessible clinic in the Corbett Centre and to those with complex needs in their own homes.
 They continue to work in partnership with the central vaccination team to ensure vaccines are accessible to all.